-The year to June 2021 will go down as one of the better periods for the share market in recent years.
+The year to June 2021 will go down as one of the better periods for the share market in recent times.
 At +28%, it ranks alongside some of the very best since the ASX300 was established three decades ago.
 The average annual return over that period has been 10.4%, with many more ups than downs.

 The \$A lost a cent over the June quarter, moving from \$US0.76 to \$0.75 even though it spent most of that time above \$0.77.
 Global markets were mixed as usual and Australia performed in the middle of the pack, similar to China but better than the UK, Germany, Italy, Singapore, and New Zealand.
 Some markets however delivered returns greater than 10%, including the US, France, and Canada.
 Japan had a zero return for the quarter as that market contemplates imminently hosting the Olympics at the same time as battling virus breakouts.
 Commodity prices remained generally well supported across the June quarter, reflecting a building economic recovery in many parts of the world.
 Bulk commodities were the clear winners: Iron Ore was up 39% in \$A terms; Thermal Coal, used in power generation, was up 41% and Metallurgical Coal, used in the making of steel, rose 48%.
 Energy prices were also strong: Brent and Tapis Oil up 20% and light crude from the US up 25% while Gas prices in the US rose by +40%.
 Some base metals also showed strength: Lead up 18%, Aluminium and Nickel up 15% and Copper up 8%.

 Despite the very strong energy prices mentioned above, however, companies in the Energy and Utilities sectors on the Australian market performed quite poorly across the quarter, falling 2% and 5% respectively.
-This is a little perplexing one would normally expect the oil price and share prices of energy producers to be quite closely related.
-Much better outcomes however were achieved from Consumer Discretionary and IT companies (both +12%) and Consumer Services (+11%).
+This is a little perplexing one would normally expect the oil price and share prices of energy producers to be quite closely related but actually worked in the Fund's favour this quarter as it does not invest in fossil fuel producers.
+Much better outcomes were achieved from Consumer Discretionary and IT companies (both +12%) and Consumer Services (+11%).
 Materials companies, which include resources, building materials and chemical producers, and Financials also did well, rising close to 10% overall.
 Real Estate and Healthcare companies were essentially market-performers.